 In larger vessels, as in yachts, in nearly all cases, the ordinary screw-engine is direct-acting.
 Two engines are placed side by side, with cranks on the shaft at an angle of 90° with each other.
-In merchant-steamers the steam-cylinders are usually vertical and directly over the erank-pins, to which the cross-heads are coupled.
-The condenser is placed behind the engine-frame, or, where a jetcondenser is used, the frame itself is sometimes made hollow, and serves as a condenser.
+In merchant-steamers the steam-cylinders are usually vertical and directly over the crank-pins, to which the cross-heads are coupled.
+The condenser is placed behind the engine-frame, or, where a jet-condenser is used, the frame itself is sometimes made hollow, and serves as a condenser.
 The air-pump is worked by a beam connected by links with the cross-head.
 The general arrangement is like that shown in Figs. 137 and 138.
 For naval purposes such a form is objectionable, since its height is so great that it would be exposed to injury by shot.
-In naval engineering the cylinder is placed horizontally, as in Fig. 136, which is a sectional view, representing an horizontal, direct-acting naval screw-engine, with jetcondenser and double-acting air and circulating pumps.
-Ais the steam-cylinder, B the piston, which is connected to the crank-pin by the piston-rod, D, and connecting-rod, E. F is the cross-head guide.
-The eccentrics, G, operate the valve, which is of the "three-ported variety," by a Stephenson link.
-Reversing is effected by the hand-wheel, C, which, by means of a gear, m, and a rack, k, elevates and depresses the link, and thus reverses the valve.
+In naval engineering the cylinder is placed horizontally, as in Fig. 136, which is a sectional view, representing an horizontal, direct-acting naval screw-engine, with jet-condenser and double-acting air and circulating pumps.
+A is the steam-cylinder, B the piston, which is connected to the crank-pin by the piston-rod, D, and connecting-rod, E.

-FIG. 136 .- Horizontal, Direct-acting Naval Screw-Engine.
+Fig. 136.-Horizontal, Direct-acting Naval Screw-Engine.